shiinehata/iml/src/iML/tutorial/tabular/tabular_classification_imbalanced_data.md

 val_features = np.array(val_df)
 test_features = np.array(test_df)

-We check whether the distribution of the classes in the three sets is about the same or not.

-print(f'Average class probability in training set: {train_labels.mean():.4f}') print(f'Average class probability in validation set: {val_labels.mean():.4f}') print(f'Average class probability in test set: {test_labels.mean():.4f}') Given the small number of positive labels, this seems about right.
+print(f'Average class probability in training set: {train_labels.mean():.4f}') print(f'Average class probability in validation set: {val_labels.mean():.4f}') print(f'Average class probability in test set: {test_labels.mean():.4f}')

-Normalize the input features using the sklearn StandardScaler.
-This will set the mean to 0 and standard deviation to 1.
-Note: The StandardScaler is only fit using the train_features to be sure the model is not peeking at the validation or test sets.

 scaler = StandardScaler()
 train_features = scaler.fit_transform(train_features)